Background

 Tiraz could also be embroidered, woven, or printed lines of written pseudo-kufic inscriptions on the width of the fabric, retaining Quranic verses, maxims, the name of the concurrent caliph, and or the tiraz workshop supervisor.
 Tunics would be decorated with embroidered indigenous motifs with religious and cultural symbolism, expressed with various stitches made from colorful silk or linen threads, that are situated around the neck, shoulder, and hem area.

 Ornamented tapestry-woven bands (silk or wool) could also be applied to the tunic around the necklines and cuffs.
-However, most ornamented bands similar to their Christian Coptic precursors, were usually woven in with the fabric itself.
-Gold applique work was quite popular in accordance with the affluent and refined tastes of the Fatimid Caliphs in Egypt.
-The necklines usually came in a close-fitting round hole with a drawstring or a loop-button fasteners, or a key-hole neckline.
+However, most ornamented bands, similar to their Christian Coptic precursors, were usually woven in with the fabric itself.
+Gold appliqué work was quite popular in accordance with the affluent and refined tastes of the Fatimid Caliphs in Egypt.
+The necklines usually came in a close-fitting round hole with a drawstring or a loop-button fastener, or a keyhole neckline.

 A Romano-Coptic tunic from 2 rectangular pieces